 Prices in Italy

-Italy has a reputation as a relatively expensive destination and prices are significantly higher than in the Czech Republic.
+In Italy, prices are cheaper in most places than in England.
 When it comes to food, it pays to shop at large retail chains, where prices are much lower than at smaller local stores.

 Food prices in supermarkets: